 With vast project management experience, Julie possesses the ability to command a room of hundreds or to facilitate an intimate family or team meeting.
-Although the circumstances may vary, the desired outcomes remain consistent: create a shared vision, build an action plan, agree to communicate that’s free of “shame, blame, and guilt,” and then work together achieve set goals and objectives.
+Although the circumstances may vary, the desired outcomes remain consistent: create a shared vision, build an action plan, agree to communication that’s free of “shame, blame, and guilt,” and then work together to achieve set goals.
 This methodology transforms families addled by substance abuse and not only initiates family systems healing, but allows each person to succeed personally, as well as thrive as an integral member of their family.
 READ MORE

 Courtney Engels, Clay and Julie’s daughter and an ARISE Intervention intern, rounds out the Roots Collaborative team, providing a unique perspective for adolescent and young adult clients and their families.
 Wise beyond her years at 21, Courtney has been in recovery for over five years and clean and sober for two.
 She’s held multiple positions managing sober living programs in Los Angeles, and currently serves as a program mentor at Casa Bella, a recovery program for women.
 There are very few “off-limit” topics, allowing Courtney, Clay and Julie to model what healthy family relationships can look like in recovery and the process by which they’re built.
 READ MORE